Dynamic Images Using SVGs

 Let our team member Johannes guide you through the necessary steps or read on.

-Let's go over how to set up and export your SVG image so HELIO knows which layers it should make available in the IDE.
+First, let's learn how to set up and export your SVG image so that HELIO knows which layers to make available in the IDE.

 1. Basics: How Does HELIO Analyze SVGs?